 After a ‘semi-break’ from music in 2019, when he left his native Switzerland to pursue an engineering degree in the Netherlands, Cabanas released his third album, titled From the Town of Lincoln, Nebraska, on December 4th 2020.
-Inspired by the music of Colter Wall, Jim Croce, and Townes Van Zandt, the acoustic album was recorded in a very lo-fi setting to capture a melancholic feel – an homage to Springsteen’s Nebraska.
+Inspired by the music of John Prine, Colter Wall, and Townes Van Zandt, the acoustic album was recorded in an intentionally lo-fi setting to capture a melancholic feel – an homage to Springsteen’s Nebraska.

 Cabanas played what he considers his “first show ever” in 2012, in his native town of Rolle.
 From then on, he regularly performed at local bars and events.
 In 2014, his first major-break occured, as he co-headlined the Gilly Pop-Rock Festival, along with Gérald de Palmas and Chi Coltrane.
 From then on, even without a recorded demo under the arm, he was offered to co-headline multiple different festivals, including the Caribana Festival 2015 (co-headlining with Marilyn Manson, Bastille, John Newman, and Mika among others).